What is LiDAR?

 What is a Point Cloud?

-Point clouds are large data sets composed of 3D point data.
-These point clouds contain raw data from surroundings that are scanned from moving objects such as vehicles and humans as well as stationary objects such as buildings, trees and other permanent structures.
-A point cloud containing data points can then be transformed by a software system to create LiDAR-based 3D imagery of a given area.
+Point clouds are large data sets composed of millions of 3D points, each representing a precise location in space.
+These points are generated from LiDAR scans of the environment, capturing detailed information about moving objects such as vehicles and humans, as well as stationary objects like buildings, trees, and other permanent structures.
+The raw data from these point clouds can then be processed by software systems to create detailed 3D imagery of the scanned area.

 LiDAR